What are the Regulations for Marines Riding Motorcycles?

 Miscellaneous State Laws for U.S. Marine Motorcycle Riders

 Motorcycle laws can vary by state, and it’s important for all riders, including U.S. Marines, to be aware of the laws in their state of residence and any states they may be traveling through.
-Obviously, staying off or cell phones is universal nowadays to lessen distractions, so keep them secured and go hands-free, for that matter.
+Staying off cell phones is universal nowadays to lessen distractions, so keep them secured and go hands-free, for that matter.

 Here are a few examples of state laws that may be of particular importance to U.S. Marine riders:

-1. Helmet laws: Some states require all motorcyclists to wear a helmet while riding, regardless of age.
-Other states have more lenient helmet laws that may only require riders under a certain age or with a certain level of insurance coverage to wear a helmet.
+- Helmet laws: Some states require all motorcyclists to wear helmets while riding, regardless of age.
+Other states have more lenient helmet laws that may only require riders under a certain age or with a certain level of insurance coverage to wear helmets.
 It’s important to be aware of the helmet laws in your state and any states you may be traveling through and always wear a helmet regardless of the law.

-2. Lane splitting laws: Lane splitting, or riding between two lanes of traffic, is illegal in most states.
-However, lane splitting is legal in California, albeit with certain restrictions.
+- Lane-splitting laws: Lane splitting, or riding between two lanes of traffic, is illegal in most states.
+However, it is legal in California, albeit with certain restrictions.
 Marines should be aware of the lane-splitting laws in their state and any states they may be traveling through and avoid lane-splitting except where it is specifically allowed.

-3. Headlight laws: Some states require all bikers to keep their headlights on at all times while riding, regardless of the time of day or weather conditions.
-Other states may have more lenient headlight laws that only require headlights to be on during certain times or in certain conditions.
+- Headlight laws: Some states require all bikers to keep their headlights on while riding, regardless of the time of day or weather conditions.
+Other states may have more lenient headlight laws that only require headlights to be on during certain times or in certain situations.
 Be aware of the headlight laws in your state and any states you may be traveling through, and ensure headlights are always functioning properly.

-4. Noise laws: Some states restrict the amount of noise a bike can emit and require all motorcycles to be equipped with a muffler that meets certain noise standards.
+- Noise laws: Some states restrict the amount of noise a bike can emit and require all motorcycles to be equipped with a muffler that meets specific noise standards.
 U.S. Marines should be aware of the noise laws in their state and any states they may be traveling through and ensure that their muffler or exhaust is functioning properly and meets any applicable noise standards.

 What About State Licenses?

 In most states, including military installations, there are separate requirements for obtaining a driver’s license and a motorcycle endorsement.
-Generally, in order to obtain a motorcycle endorsement, a person must first hold a valid license.
+Generally, a person must first hold a valid license to obtain a motorcycle endorsement.

-Regarding age requirements, most states allow individuals as young as 16 to obtain a motorcycle endorsement with the completion of a safety course.
-In contrast, others require individuals to be 18 years of age or older.
-It’s important for all riders to be aware of and follow the laws in their state of residence and any states they may be traveling through to promote safe and responsible riding practices for the vehicle involved.
+Regarding age requirements, most states allow individuals as young as 16 to obtain a motorcycle endorsement after completing a safety course.
+In contrast, others require individuals to be 18 or older.
+All riders need to be aware of and follow the laws in their state of residence and any states they may be traveling through to promote safe and responsible riding practices for the vehicle involved.

 Citations: